skoumas/nodecanvas/README.md

 - Thought that it would be nice to implement the line function including diagonical values.
 - Added the 'E' command which erases the grid.
+- Added the 'X' command which kickes off the diagonal lines demo!

 # Assumptions
 - The user has internet connection to run npm install!